Code-Institute-Submissions/SnapCards/README.md

 }

 ````
-Statement that checks if the page DOM content has loaded before loading the javascript - this is used as within the javascript reference in the head section an 'async' method was declared
+Statement that checks if the page DOM content has loaded before loading the JavaScript - this is used as within the JavaScript reference in the head section an 'async' method was declared
 ````

-// statement that checks if the page DOM content has loaded before loading the javascript if(document.readyState === 'loading'){
+// statement that checks if the page DOM content has loaded before loading the JavaScript if(document.readyState === 'loading'){
     document.addEventListener('DOMContentLoaded', ready());
 }else {